Nonparametric hazard rate estimation with associated kernels and minimax bandwidth choice: Appendix

-The proof for Assumption \ref{assump_ad_strong} follows from the proof of Assumption \ref{assump:compat} in the proof of Proposition \ref{prop:gamma}.
+The result is straightforward for $t=0$. \end{proof} We now present the proof of Propositions \ref{prop:gamma_2} and \ref{prop:gamma_2_global}. \begin{proof}[Proof of Propositions \ref{prop:gamma_2} and \ref{prop:gamma_2_global}] The proof for Assumption \ref{assump_ad_strong} follows from the proof of Assumption \ref{assump:compat} in the proof of Proposition \ref{prop:gamma}.
 We now verify that the Gamma kernel verifies Assumption \ref{assump:intt}.
 As the expression of the Gamma kernel differs for $t \geq 2b$ and $t < 2b$, we study the integrals by splitting them accordingly.
 Let us start with the integral on $[2b, +\infty]$.

 \textbf{Case 1} $y \geq 1$.
 Using the equivalent of the Gamma function \eqref{eq:equiv_gamma}, it follows that for $b \leq 1$,

 Since $y \geq 1$, we have on $[e^2y, +\infty)$

 If $y/b > 2e^{-2}$, since $u \mapsto u (\log(u) - \log(y/b) -1)$ has a global minimum of $-y/b$ at $y/b$, on $[2,e^2y]$, we have